 Enable and Reload

 The zzz- prefix guarantees the file loads after security.conf.
-Even if a package update resets security.conf to ServerTokens Full, your override still wins.
+Even if a package update resets security.conf to Debian’s default ServerTokens OS, your override still wins.

 Verify

-Force a conflict by temporarily setting ServerSignature On and ServerTokens Full in security.conf, then reload Apache and check:
+Force a conflict by temporarily setting ServerSignature On and ServerTokens OS in security.conf, then reload Apache and check:

 The response should still show Server: Apache (no version), proving that zzz-security-override.conf takes precedence.